Home » Professional

 Category Archives: Professional

 The first European Conference on Information Literacy (ECIL) took place on 22-25 October 2013, in Istambul, Turkey.
 I proposed two papers for this conference and I had the opportunity to get both accepted.
-It was great to have two papers selected among the quite impressive sample from Iberoamerican works, Alejandro Uribe Tirado counted 23 contribbutions, in a conference with an European focus.
-Athough I could not attend the conference, both these papers were presented by my coauthors and they got published by Springer in the conference proceedings.
+This was an important milestone in my career to have two papers selected for the same conference, among the quite impressive sample from Iberoamerican works, Alejandro Uribe Tirado counted 23 contributions, in a conference with an European focus.
+Athough I could not attend the conference, both these papers were presented by my coauthors and they got published by Springer in the conference proceedings ‘Worldwide Commonalities and Challenges in Information Literacy Research and Practice’.
 In the following paragraphs you will find the information of both articles and some bullet points about them.

 1. Machin-Mastromatteo, J., Lau, J., Virkus, S. (2013).
 Participatory action research and information literacy: Revising an old new hope for research and practice.
 Worldwide Commonalities and Challenges in Information Literacy Research and Practice: Communications in Computer and Information Science, 397, pp. 48-53.